carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 > ## What's in your home directory?
 >
 > The system administrators may have configured your home directory with some helpful files,
-> folder, and links (shortcuts) to space reserved for you on other filesystems.
+> folders, and links (shortcuts) to space reserved for you on other filesystems.
 Take a look around
 > and see what you can find.
 >
 > Home directory contents vary from user to user.
 Please discuss any differences you spot with your